alangrainger/cryptorates.ai/readme.md

 ## More info

-For Excel, you would go to Data > From Web, and paste the URL above.
+For Excel go to Data > From Web, and paste this URL: https://cryptorates.ai/files/standard.csv

 If you want more columns (volume, 24h change, etc), use `full.csv` instead of standard.